SolutionGuidance/psm/psm-app/userhelp/source/application.rst

 -  DOC and DOCX files: Microsoft Word
 -  PPT and PPTX files: Microsoft PowerPoint

-What if I know from past experience that someone else with the same name, address, or NPI has previously been excluded from Medicaid and that automatic checks are likely to flag this enrollment as a result?
+What if I know from past experience that someone else with the same name, address, or NPI has previously been excluded from Medicaid and that automatic checks are likely to flag this application as a result?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Contact your state/territory Medicaid office directly.